McLean, Virginia: Economy

-Government and infrastructure

 The headquarters of the Central Intelligence Agency is located in the Langley area of McLean, and the headquarters of the Office of the Director of National Intelligence is also located in McLean.
 The U.S. Department of Transportation's Turner-Fairbank Highway Research Center is also located down the street from the CIA headquarters.

+Arts and culture

+Fairfax County Public Library operates the Dolley Madison Library in McLean.